nerzh/slim_form_object/README.md

       def create
         reviewForm = ReviewForm.new(params: params_review, current_user: current_user)
-        reviewForm.apply_parameters     # assign attributes of *params*.
+        reviewForm.not_validate( Rating ) # e.g. if you do not want to check the model Rating reviewForm.apply_parameters       # assign attributes of *params*.
 Will return the instance of ReviewForm with assigned attributes if reviewForm.save
           render json: {status: 200}
         else